Malcolm MacPhail WW1 series

 The Great War is entering a pivotal and deadly new phase.
 For Malcolm, even victory may not be enough…

-Now AVAILABLE in trade paperback and e-book formats
+AVAILABLE in trade paperback and e-book editions

 “An impressively researched and well written historical novel of Canada’s Hundred Days, 1918.” – J.L.
-Granatstein, author of The Greatest Victory: Canada’s Hundred Days 1918
+GRANATSTEIN, author of The Greatest Victory: Canada’s Hundred Days 1918

 The Western Front is in stalemate.